iPhone Overheating: Why It Happens and How to Cool It Down

 Can overheating permanently damage an iPhone?

 Yes.
 Apple states that sustained temperatures above 95°F (35°C) can permanently reduce battery capacity.
-Recurring overheating accelerates battery aging noticeably over time.
+I have seen a phone left repeatedly on a sunny dashboard lose noticeable battery health within a single summer.

 Why did my iPhone overheat after a software update?